Heat Transfer Simulator

 Frequently Asked Questions

+Can I use this tool offline?
 Partially.
 After the first load (which requires internet for CDN resources), the application works offline.
 However, you cannot reload the page without internet.

+What units does the tool use?
 Millimeters (mm) for dimensions, °C for temperature, W/m·K for conductivity, and W/m²·K for heat transfer coefficients.

+Can hollow sections be modeled correctly?
 Yes.
 SHS and RHS sections are created as 4 separate wall elements, leaving an air cavity in the center for accurate thermal simulation.

+How accurate are the simulation results?
 Results are suitable for preliminary analysis and comparative studies.
-Accuracy depends on mesh resolution, material properties, and boundary conditions.
+V1.2 uses ISO 10211:2017 compliant solvers with automatic selection for optimal accuracy.
 For critical applications, verify with dedicated FEA software.

-Use the PSI-Value Line tool which requires 6 points to define external and internal measurement planes per ISO 10211.
+How do I calculate PSI-values for thermal bridges?
+Use the PSI tool which requires 6 points to define external and internal measurement planes per ISO 10211.
 The tool calculates the linear thermal transmittance automatically.

+What if my model won't converge?
 Common causes: (1) missing boundary conditions, (2) unrealistic material properties, (3) grid too coarse.
 Solutions: check BCs, verify materials, increase resolution and iterations.

+Can I export my model?
 Yes.
-Use the DXF Export button for geometry, JSON Save for complete project including materials and BCs, or THERM XML export for compatibility with LBNL THERM software.
+Use JSON Save for complete project persistence, DXF Export for geometry only, or THERM XML export for compatibility with LBNL THERM software.

 Underlying Mathematical Equations